Skip links

 • Esta noche: Tonight

-Keep in mind that you don’t have to know all irregular verb conjugations in Spanish right away, they’ll come with time and the more you use them the faster they stick with you.
-Besides, the best way to put all this into practice is to always engage in conversations.
+Keep in mind that mastering irregular verb conjugations in Spanish takes time.
+The more you use them, the faster they will stick with you.
+The best way to practice is to consistently engage in conversations.

 Listen carefully to how native people speak using different tenses.
 Also, watching TV series, and enjoying music in the target language will greatly boost your learning process.